 Where the design community meets.

-Product Design Director Joined about 7 years ago Nick has invited Sarah Kahn
+Product Design Director Joined almost 9 years ago Nick has invited Sarah Kahn

 As long as design tool creators are going to be poor at garbage collection and optimizing RAM usage, as much as you can get your hands on.
 It will get even worse with tools like Framer X because expecting a designer to write code that cleans up after itself is kind of having a laugh.